aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

-# Guidance for Automated Setup of AWS Transform for VMware
+# Guidance for Automated Setup of AWS Transform

 ## Table of Contents